 This will affect your keywords.

-Going blind without doesn’t mean you won’t still get thousands of visitors per day.
+Going blind without this data doesn’t mean you won’t still get thousands of visitors per day.

-However, they might be coming due to a different keyword.
+However, they might be coming from a different source than intended.

 You don’t have to worry anymore about Google Panda, Hummingbird nor Penguin.
 Or any other algorithm changes.

 Brand keywords are keywords with your brand name in them.

 These are different to non-brand keywords which are keywords that do not relate to your brand.